nemuelsousa/terraform-ec2-wordpress/README.md

-Criação da infraestutura AWS para hospedagem de sites wordpress
+Creation of the AWS infrastructure for hosting wordpress websites

 ## Diagram
 ![image](./diagram.svg)